lorenzo-a/Prism/Documentation/WPF/60-Navigation.md

 Previous versions of Prism allowed views to be displayed in a region in two ways.
 The first, called *view injection*, allows views to be programmatically displayed in a region.
 This approach is useful for dynamic content, where the view to be displayed in the region changes frequently, according to the application's presentation logic.

 View injection is supported through the **Add** method on the **Region** class.
-The follow code example shows how you can obtain a reference to a **Region** object via the **RegionManager** class and programmatically add a view to it.
+The following code example shows how you can obtain a reference to a **Region** object via the **RegionManager** class and programmatically add a view to it.
 In this example, the view is created using a dependency injection container.

     IRegionManager regionManager = ...;
     IRegion mainRegion = regionManager.Regions["MainRegion"];